kubevirt/containerized-data-importer/doc/datavolumes.md

 for example, using [pvc](#pvc-source) allows to ommit the storage size, while for others is still mandatory.
 We encourage to check the docs for each individual source for more information.

 ### Block Volume Mode
-You can import, clone and upload a disk image to a raw block persistent volume.
+You can import, clone and upload a disk image to a raw block persistent volume, though,
+Some CRIs need manual configuration to allow our rootless workload pods to utilize block devices, see [Configure CRI ownership from security context](block_cri_ownership_config.md).

-This is done by assigning the value 'Block' to the PVC volumeMode field in the DataVolume yaml.
+Block disk image operations are initiated by assigning the value 'Block' to the PVC volumeMode field in the DataVolume yaml.
 The following is an example to import disk image to a raw block volume:
 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1